arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_New deployment showing the updated footer text_

 	>**Note:** If you visit the production site shortly after its promotion, the DNS name might not be ready.
 If you encounter a DNS error (404), wait a few minutes and try again.
-Keep in mind that Windows Azure creates DNS name entries dynamically and that the changes might take few minutes to propagate.
+Keep in mind that Microsoft Azure creates DNS name entries dynamically and that the changes might take few minutes to propagate.

 <a name="Exercise3" />
 ### Exercise 3: Using Visual Studio to Publish Applications ####

-Previously, you learnt how to deploy applications to Windows Azure using the Management Portal and a set of PowerShell cmdlets.
+Previously, you learnt how to deploy applications to Microsoft Azure using the Management Portal and a set of PowerShell cmdlets.
 If you are a developer, you may find it more convenient during your development cycle to deploy your applications directly from Visual Studio.

-The first time you publish a service to Windows Azure using Visual Studio, you need to create the necessary credentials to access your account.
+The first time you publish a service to Microsoft Azure using Visual Studio, you need to create the necessary credentials to access your account.
 For doing this, you will use the PublishSettings file you downloaded in the previous exercise.

 Once you set up your account information in Visual Studio, you can publish your current solution in the background with only a few mouse clicks.

-In this exercise, you will set up the credentials to authenticate with the Windows Azure Management Service and then publish the myTODO application from Visual Studio.
+In this exercise, you will set up the credentials to authenticate with the Microsoft Azure Management Service and then publish the myTODO application from Visual Studio.

 <a name="Ex3Task1" />
-#### Task 1 â€“ Preparing the Solution for Publish ####
+#### Task 1 – Preparing the Solution for Publish ####

-When you publish your service using Visual Studio, the Windows Azure Tools upload the service package and then automatically start it.
+When you publish your service using Visual Studio, the Microsoft Azure Tools upload the service package and then automatically start it.
 You will not have a chance to update the configuration settings before the service starts.
 Therefore, you must configure all the necessary settings before you publish the service.

 In this task, you will update the storage connection strings to point to your SQL database and your storage account.